emmanuelsilva/co2-monitoring-service/README.md

 This package contains all business rules.
 All business rules must be written in a pure function approach, that meaning no side effect is allowed in this layer.

-The main reason to keep business rules as a pure function is to write easier unit testing for all business logic of the project.
+The main reason to keep business rules as a pure function is to write easier unit testing for all business logic of the project and keep them independent of the technical details.

 The service package is the only layer able to access this business package.

 #### service

-This layer is responsible to orchestrate the calling to all business rules to complete a specific use case of the application.
+This layer is responsible to orchestrate the operation across all business rules required to complete a specific use case of the application.

 Are responsible for this layer:

 - Manage transactions
 - Dependency Injection
 - Business rules orchestration
+- Publish Events

 #### controller

-This layer is responsible to up the HTTP Restful endpoints, convert the input and call the service layer.
+This layer is responsible to provide HTTP Restful endpoints and converting JSON inputs into object as well as the output into API specifications.

 #### entity

+- Entities epresinting the state of a specific resource of the application.
-The entities used to complete a specific business.
-All entities should be immutable to keep data consistent.
-All entities should be create or updated in the business layer.
+- Entities should be immutable to keep data consistent.
+- Entities must be create or updated in the business layer.

 #### repository

-The repository is an interface that should used to fetch or persist an entity on databases.
+The repository is an interface that should be used to fetch or persist an entity on databases.
+A simple database in-memory was implemented to avoid taking care of a complex persistent layer due to the focus was to solve the business problem.

 #### dto

-Data transfer objects are the protocol to communicates the controller and service layer.
+Data transfer objects are lightwave objects to communicate between the controller and the service layer.

 #### event

-All application events.
+Classes that represent a fact that occurs in the application.
 An event must be an immutable object.

 #### exception

-Custom application exception.
+Custom excpetion should be defined here.

 # Tests

 ### business

-As business rules are business functions, mocks are not allowed here, so just testing individual and focused tests for each isolated function.
+As business rules are pure functions, mocks are not allowed here, so just individual and focused tests are necessary for each test any business function.

 ### services

+Testing the integration between the service, and their dependencies with business rules.

-To testing this layer, mock is allowed to simulate the integration with the external resources, such as repositories, event-bus, etc.
+- Mocks are allowed to simulate the integration with dependencies resources, such respositories, event-bus, etc.

 ### controller

-TBD
+This is an integration test to guarantee the API works as defined in the contract.

 ## Pre requisites